btrettel/flt/to-do.md

             - Do these checks in Fortran?
 - port.f90
     - `platform` like Python's `sys.platform`.
+    - Get all tests to pass on Windows.
 - Assertions
-    - f90lint.py: Minimum assertion percentage.
     - Require assertion messages.
     - Add more assertions.
     - `assert_dimension`